-The SEGA Companies strive to work to the highest professional standards and comply with all laws, regulations and rules relevant to its business.
-SEGA's corporate social responsibility strategy aims to improve the positive impact of the business on society and the economies of the regions where the SEGA Companies operate.
+We strive to work to the highest professional standards and comply with all laws, regulations and rules relevant to our business.
+Our corporate social responsibility strategy aims to improve the positive impact of our business on society and the economies of the regions where we work.